 Read books at the library.
-Most public libraries have a section about the paranormal.
-Also look among books describing your local geographical area.
+Most public libraries have a section that includes paranormal books.
+Also look among books describing your local geographical area, especially folklore.
 Libraries usually have a section specifically about their town or city, and the region in general.

 Ask people.
-You may be surprised by the number of people who believe in ghosts.
-Almost everyone has heard of a few places with ghost stories and haunted histories.
+Almost everyone has heard of a few local places with ghost stories and haunted histories.
 Generally, college, high-school and middle school students know the most rumors about local haunted places.

 Check back issues of local newspapers.
-Most newspapers feature haunted sites in issues published the week before Halloween.
+Most regional newspapers feature haunted sites during the week before Halloween.

 Ask the police.
-You may be surprised that the police are often the best resource for information about hauntings.
-Generally skeptics, the police know which places generate complaints about odd activity–noises, weird lights, and so on–but have no reasonable explanations.
+Police are often the best resource for information about hauntings.
+They know which places generate complaints about odd activity–noises, weird lights, and so on–but have no reasonable explanations.

 Cemeteries are usually mildly haunted.
 Older cemeteries – from the 19th century and earlier – are far more likely to have ghosts.
 Explore the oldest sections of cemeteries for the best results.
 However, many cemeteries are closed between dusk and dawn.
-Always observe local laws whenever you’re ghost hunting.
+Observe local laws whenever you’re ghost hunting.

 Abandoned buildings are often haunted.
-People don’t usually walk away from a perfectly good house or building unless there is something significantly wrong with it.
-What’s wrong may simply be a ghost.
+People rarely walk away from a perfectly good house or building unless something’s really wrong with it.
+What’s “wrong” may be a ghost.
+A few commercial locations in Salem, Massachusetts, are like that.
 (However, never trespass on private property.
 Get permission.)

-Theaters –the kind that have a stage the people have performed on – are almost always haunted.
+Theaters – those with a stage the people have performed on – are almost always haunted.
 Usually, these are fun ghost.
 Look for ghosts on the stage, in the audience, backstage, and just outside the auditorium doors.
 Many theaters have a ghost that visits during rehearsals, and can be seen sitting or standing on the balcony.

 Avoid investigating private homes when you are new to ghost hunting.
-In addition to issues of safety, people who are troubled by ghosts – or proud of them –have expectations that you may not be able to meet.
+Safety issues are just part of the problem.
+Some people who are troubled by ghosts – or proud of them – may have expectations you’re not able to meet.

-These should be a enough ideas to get you started when you are looking for some good local haunts.
+These tips will help you find good local haunts.
 In addition, rely on your gut instinct.
 If a location looks haunted, it might be a good place to investigate.

-Also, be sure to check our Guidelines for Ghosthunters before going on your first ghost hunt.
+Also, be sure to check my Guidelines for Ghosthunters before going on your first ghost hunt.